-Abstract

-Full-custom design techniques are considered superior to standard-cell design techniques when a highperformance circuit is requested.
-The structured routing of critical wires is considered to be the most important contributor to the performance gap.
-This is true for bitsliced designs with interconnections only to neighboring bitslices, such as register files and ripple-carry adders, but not for designs with inter-bitslice interconnections spanning several bitslices, such as tree adders, barrel shifters and reduction-tree multipliers.
-Standard-cell design techniques scale better with the data width than full-custom bitsliced layouts for designs dominated by inter-bitslice interconnections.
+Abstract- Full-custom design is considered superior to standard-cell design when a high-performance circuit is requested.
+The structured routing of critical wires is considered to be the most important contributor to this performance gap.
+However, this is only true for bitsliced designs, such as ripple-carry adders, but not for designs with inter-bitslice interconnections spanning several bitslices, such as tree adders and reduction-tree multipliers.
+It is found that standard-cell design techniques scale better with the data width than full-custom bitsliced layouts for designs dominated by inter-bitslice interconnections.